BlakeDonn/fashion_wars/README.md

 ## Future Goals

-  * Scrape data for weapons and backpieces (currently only armor)
+  * Scrape images for weapons and backpieces (currently only armor)
   * Utilizing a databse to have more consistent data
   * Storing user inputs to have todo-list persist
   * Add more configuration options to better sort skins